julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 | Gulf War Ground            | 1991    | Decentralized                 | Coalition               | ~1,500 (total)         | ~20,000–50,000 killed  | ~0.04–0.08     | Yes                | Speed and exploitation                     |
 | **Average (Decentralized)**|         |                               |                         |                         |                        | **~0.10**      | **3/3 Yes**        |                                            |

-**Observation**: Rigid unity cases produced extremely poor exchange ratios and zero strategic successes—waste amplified by centralized error or delay.
-Decentralized cases achieved ~87× better average ratios and 100% decisive outcomes.
+**Observation**: Rigid unity cases in this sample produced extremely poor exchange ratios and zero strategic successes—waste amplified by centralized error or delay.
+Decentralized cases achieved ~87× better average ratios and 100% decisive outcomes in these illustrative examples.
 The France 1940 contrast (same battlefield, opposite doctrines) is particularly stark: one side paralyzed by waiting for orders, the other unleashed by initiative.
-Hypothesis confirmed—under uncertainty and friction, distributed decision-making minimizes waste far more effectively than centralized control.
+This sample illustrates that under uncertainty and friction, distributed decision-making can minimize waste far more effectively than centralized control.

 ## 6. ~Simplicity~